SEAR: Simple and Efficient Adaptation of Visual Geometric Transformers for Unpaired RGB+Thermal 3D Reconstruction: Introduction

 In this work, we address camera pose estimation and scene reconstruction from unpaired RGB and thermal (RGB-T) images.
 Our key insight is that, since VGGT performs well on each modality independently when processed jointly but lacks geometric consistency, large-scale multimodal retraining should be unnecessary.
 Instead, a pretrained model can be adapted with minimal parameter updates to bridge the modality gap.
-Our contributions are threefold: \begin{itemize} \item We propose \ours{}, a lightweight fine-tuning strategy for cross-modal pose estimation and 3D reconstruction, based on LoRA-based adapters, modality-specific tokens, and a specific batching strategy.
-Our method requires fewer than 5\% of the original model's parameters and preserves the inference speed of the base model. \item We show that \ours{} only requires a modest multimodal dataset for tuning ($\sim$15,000 pairs of RGB and thermal images), making it practical for real-world applications where collecting large multimodal dataset is challenging. \item We present a new dataset comprising 9 scenes ($\sim$2,000 images) with distinct RGB/thermal trajectories captured under varying illumination and viewpoints.
-This dataset provides a new benchmark for evaluating RGB-T cross-spatial multimodal reconstruction in challenging conditions. \item Through extensive experiments, we demonstrate large improvements against six state-of-the-art baselines, in pose estimation (e.g., +30\% AUC@30) and point cloud reconstruction metrics.
-Complementary ablation studies further support our key design choices. \end{itemize}
+Our contributions are threefold: \begin{itemize} \item We propose \ours{}, a lightweight fine-tuning strategy for cross-modal pose estimation and 3D reconstruction, based on LoRA-based adapters and a specific batching strategy.
+Our method requires fewer than 5\% of the original model's parameters and preserves the inference speed of the base model. \item We show that \ours{} only requires a modest multimodal dataset for tuning ($\sim$15,000 pairs of RGB and thermal images), making it practical for real-world applications where collecting large multimodal datasets is challenging. \item We present a new dataset comprising 9 scenes (1,890 images) with distinct RGB/thermal trajectories captured under varying illumination and viewpoints.
+This dataset provides a new benchmark for evaluating RGB-T cross-spatial multimodal reconstruction in challenging conditions. \end{itemize}